Lawrence E. Gilbert, Jr. Excellence Endowment

 Roger first became acquainted with Gilbert when he took an ecology and evolutionary biology in Plan II course.
 “The course,” said Roger, “opened my eyes to the unintended damages visited upon our environment by our way of life.”

-Roger and Ann’s gift is intended to serve as a catalyst for others to add to this endowment in Gilbert’s honor.
-When a total of $1 million in gifts has been raised toward this effort, the endowment will be reclassified as a chair for the Section of Integrative Biology and renamed the “Lawrence E. Gilbert, Jr. Chair in Biodiversity and Applied Ecology.”
+Roger and Ann’s gift is intended to serve as a catalyst for others to add to this endowment in Gilbert’s honor to allow the excellence fund to be reclassified as a chair for the Section of Integrative Biology and renamed the “Lawrence E. Gilbert, Jr. Chair in Biodiversity and Applied Ecology.”

 “We would like to see this endowment ultimately grow through match donations into an endowed chair in biodiversity and applied ecology,” said Roger and Ann.
 “We believe that an endowed chair would empower the university to continue to recruit outstanding faculty who can both direct the Brackenridge Field Lab and promote its general mission.”